Triangular Field

 👻

-Triangular Field sits just northwest of Devil's Den on the Gettysburg battlefield, an unassuming patch of land where hundreds of paranormal accounts have been reported.
+Triangular Field sits just northwest of Devil's Den on the Gettysburg battlefield, an unassuming patch of land where hundreds of ghostly encounters have been reported.
 Before Confederate soldiers could reach the Devil's Den on July 2, 1863, they had to cross this field under withering fire.
 Waves of troops from Texas, Arkansas, Alabama, and Georgia charged across the open ground while Union cannons atop the ridge poured deadly fire upon them.
-The carnage earned the area the gruesome nickname "Slaughter Pen."

-Visitors report the most bizarre phenomena here.
-Apparitions of Confederate sharpshooters have been sighted by the rocks at the bottom of the field.
-Disembodied "rebel yells" echo across the plains, and visitors see impressions of bodies in the grass, seemingly crawling in certain directions as if soldiers are still trying to advance.
-Union soldiers have been spotted at the field's left gate entrance, and many visitors report being approached by men in Civil War uniforms—they assume they're reenactors, only to later discover no reenactments were occurring that day.
+Visitors report some of the most bizarre activity on the entire battlefield here.
+Ghosts of Confederate sharpshooters have been sighted by the rocks at the bottom of the field.
+Rebel yells echo across the plains with nobody around, and visitors see impressions of bodies in the grass, seemingly crawling in certain directions as if soldiers are still trying to advance.
+Union soldiers have been spotted at the field's left gate entrance, and many visitors report being approached by men in Civil War uniforms -- they assume they're reenactors, only to later discover no reenactments were occurring that day.

-Whether the spirits of the fallen are hostile to being documented, or whether something about the land itself interferes with technology, Triangular Field remains one of the most actively paranormal locations on any American battlefield.
+Whether the spirits of the fallen don't want to be documented, or whether something about the land itself interferes with technology, Triangular Field remains one of the most active haunted locations on any American battlefield.

 Researched from 6 verified sources including historical records, local archives, and paranormal research organizations.
 Learn about our research process.